sciactive/nephele/packages/nephele/README.md

   nepheleServer({
     adapter: async (_request, response) => {
       if (response.locals.user == null) {
-        return new ExampleUnauthorizedAdapter();
+        // This adapter will be used when the user hasn't authenticated. return new ExampleUnauthorizedAdapter();
       }

-      return new ExampleAuthorizedAdapter({
+      // This adapter will be used once the user is authenticated. return new ExampleAuthorizedAdapter({
         username: response.locals.user.username,
       });